Kadah/lindenlab-viewer-sync/README.md

 This repo runs the action to sync the [LL Viewer](https://bitbucket.org/lindenlab/viewer/src/master/) BitBucket repo to my [github clone](https://github.com/Kadah/lindenlab-viewer)

 Should auto sync every 5-15 minutes or so.

+This has been retired since LL has since migrated to github.